 Results of a urine culture are often interpreted in conjunction with the results of a urinalysis and with regard to how the sample was collected and whether symptoms are present.
 Since some urine samples have the potential to be contaminated with bacteria normally found on the skin (normal flora), care must be taken with interpreting some culture results.

-Although a variety of bacteria can cause UTIs, most are due to Escherichia coli, bacteria that are common in the digestive tract and routinely found in stool.
-Other bacteria that may cause UTIs include species of Proteus, Klebsiella, Enterococcus, and Staphylococcus.
-Occasionally, a UTI may be due to a yeast, such as Candida albicans; urethritis is often due to a sexually transmitted disease such as herpes, chlamydia, or gonorrhea.
+Although a variety of bacteria can cause UTIs, most are due to Escherichia coli (E. coli), bacteria that are common in the digestive tract and routinely found in stool.

 Is there anything else I should know?

-If someone has frequent and/or recurrent UTIs, culture and susceptibility testing may be performed with each infection.
-For those who have frequent UTIs, their bacteria may become resistant to antibiotics over time, making careful selection of antibiotic and the full course of treatment essential.
+If you have frequent and/or recurrent UTIs, culture and susceptibility testing may be performed with each infection.
+If you have frequent UTIs, careful selection of antibiotics and completing the full course of treatment can be important.